swirlai/swirl-search/docs/index.md

 SWIRL AI Co-Pilot is only available in Enterprise edition, and is not open source.
 Co-Pilot requires SWIRL AI Connect.

-## How much does SWIRL Enterprise cost?
+## How much do SWIRL Enterprise Products cost?

 Pricing for SWIRL Enterprise is here: [https://swirlaiconnect.com/pricing](https://swirlaiconnect.com/pricing)

 ## When should I use SWIRL AI Connect, Community Edition?

-Use SWIRL AI Connect, Community Edition, if you have one or more repositories that you want to search and RAG against without authenticating and/or indexing it into yet-another repository and/or writing more code.
+Use SWIRL AI Connect, Community Edition, if you have one or more repositories that you want to search and RAG against the full text *without* authenticating and/or indexing it into yet-another repository and/or writing more code.

-You can freely re-distribute SWIRL AI Connect, Community Edition, under the [Apache 2.0 License](https://github.com/swirlai/swirl-search/blob/main/LICENSE).
+Note that you may freely re-distribute solutions that incorporate SWIRL AI Connect, Community Edition, under the [Apache 2.0 License](https://github.com/swirlai/swirl-search/blob/main/LICENSE).

 ## When should I use SWIRL AI Connect, Enterprise Edition?